-Condition: We examined 16 out of 117 records supporting \$15,740 in travel transactions from a total of \$27,492.
-During our testing, we noted four instances where IAP Worldwide Services, Inc. (IAP) billed ineligible costs without justification or prior approval for the costs incurred and reimbursed by the Government.
-We noted the following exceptions and questions costs:
+Condition: We examined 11 transactions out of 70 records supporting \$17,867 in travel transactions from a total of \$27,515.
+During our testing, we noted four instances associated with three transactions where IAP Worldwide Services, Inc. (IAP) billed ineligible costs without justification or prior approval for the costs incurred and reimbursed by the Government.
+We noted the following exceptions and questioned costs:

-- For two instances, IAP incurred travel costs that exceeded the lowest priced airfare available.
-In the two instances identified, IAP purchased business class airfare for flights to and from Kabul; however, IAP was unable to provide prior approval from the Contracting Officer's Representative (COR) to purchase the business class airfare.
-This resulted in the contraction of ineligible travel costs. - For one instance, IAP incurred travel costs which included a VISA penalty fee as a result of coordination issues with the sponsorship vendor, which was not directly related to the task order.
-This resulted in of ineligible travel costs which were not allowable under the contract. - For one instance, IAP incurred lodging costs which included an unallowable smoking fee, which is ineligible because it exceeded the maximum per diem rate of \$128 per night in effect at the time of the travel.
-This resulted in of ineligible travel costs.
+- For one instance, IAP incurred a VISA penalty fee as a result of coordination issues with the sponsorship vendor.
+This resulted in allowable under the task order. - For two instances, IAP incurred travel costs that exceeded the lowest priced airfare available in the amount of the instances identified, IAP purchased business class airfare for flights to and from Kabul; however, IAP was unable to provide documentation of prior approval from the Contracting Officer's Representative (COR) for the purchase of the business class airfare.
+Additionally, we noted that for one of the sampled items IAP incurred an exchange fee for airfare, which was not allowable under the task order, in the amount of the sample items resulted in the analysis of ineligible questioned costs, respectively.